Jean-Christophe Fromantin: Studies and family

 He lives in Neuilly-sur-Seine since 1985.

 Professional career path

 Between 1987 and 1988, he did his national service as a volunteer in Lisbon.
 On his return in 1989, he created Eurochallenge, a service and consulting company for import-export.
 Concerned observer of globalization, he has given numerous conferences on innovation and the search for new forms of competitiveness in companies.

 Following the merge with Interex in 1994, he took over the management of the newly created company, Export Entreprises, which participated in 2009 in the launch of Globaltrade.net, a public-private partnership between the U.S. Department of Commerce and the Federation of International Trade Associations (FITA).

-He is known for opposing gay marriage and promoting a French candidacy to the 2025 World's fair.
+He is known for opposing same-sex marriage and promoting a French candidacy for the 2025 World's fair.